Health

-Sleep issues are very common today, and even more so in our modern society—due to depression disorders, high exposure to technology, constant stress, and continuous stimulation.
+Sleep issues are very common today; Especially in our modern society; Due to depressive disorders, high exposure to technology, constant stress, and continuous stimulation.

-It is often said that depression is the illness of this century, but sleep disorders are closely associated with it.
+It is often said that depression is the illness of this century, but sleep disorders are closely linked to it.
 We often experience sleep problems when we are depressed, and poor sleep can also worsen depression.
-The two are deeply connected.
+The two are deeply interconnected.

-Technology—such as smartphones, computers, TVs, and exposure to blue light—greatly affects our sleep.
-Stress and poor diet, especially junk food, also play major roles.
+Technology; Such as Smart-phones, Computers, Televisions, and exposure to Blue light; Greatly affects our sleep.
+Stress and poor diet, particularly junk food, also play major roles.

-Sleeping medication can help in serious cases by making it easier to fall asleep, but they are generally not recommended for long-term use by healthcare professionals.
-This is because such medications often disrupt natural sleep cycles, create poor sleep quality, and can mask the real cause of the sleep issue.
+Sleeping medication can help in severe cases by making it easier to fall asleep, but such drugs are generally not recommended for long-term use by healthcare professionals.
+This is because they often disrupt natural sleep cycles, reduce sleep quality, and mask the underlying cause of the sleep problem.

 In some cases, food intolerances or allergies may be the root cause of sleep issues.
-The digestive system plays a major role in our nervous system and brain function, and if we don’t eat properly, it can significantly affect our sleep.
+The digestive system plays a major role in our nervous system and brain function, and poor eating habits can significantly affect our sleep.

-While medication might help us fall asleep, it may also hide underlying issues, such as dehydration, food-related problems, or an unbalanced diet.
-Therefore, it’s important to consider all contributing factors.
+While medication might help us fall asleep, it may also conceal underlying problems such as dehydration, dietary imbalances, or food sensitivities.
+Therefore, it is important to consider all contributing factors.

 There are many things to consider if we want to improve the quality of our sleep:

-- As mentioned in many books, it’s important to reduce blue light exposure at least two hours before bedtime.
+As recommended in many books, it’s important to reduce blue light exposure at least two hours before bedtime.

-- Fortunately, new screen technologies now include blue light reduction features, and you can also install blue light filters or use screen protectors available online.
-(Link)
+Fortunately, new screen technologies now include blue light reduction features, and you can also install blue light filters or use screen protectors available online.

-- Create a cozy atmosphere with warm lighting to help your body relax.
+• Create a cosy atmosphere with warm lighting to help your body relax.

-- Stay well-hydrated during the day, but reduce fluid intake after 5 PM or 6 PM to avoid waking up during the night to go to the bathroom.
+• Stay well-hydrated during the day, but reduce fluid intake after 5 or 6 p.m. to minimise night-time awakenings.

-He conducted research showing that there are optimal and less optimal times of the day to eat certain types of food.
+His research shows that there are optimal and less optimal times of day to eat certain types of food.

 For example:

-- In the morning, some cultures prefer a sweet breakfast, while others favor a salty one.
-Jean-Marie Bourre explored which option is more beneficial for the body.
+• In the morning, some cultures prefer a sweet breakfast, while others favour a savoury one.
+Bourre explored which option is more beneficial for the body.

-- He also examined which types of food are best before bedtime.
-For instance, eating very oily food in the evening can lead to poor digestion and disrupted sleep.
+• He also examined which foods are best before bedtime.
+For instance, eating very oily meals in the evening can lead to poor digestion and disrupted sleep.

 It’s a sort of Schedule plan for French Meal preparation each day of the week (These meals include starter, meal, cheese and little dessert) : French Original Version: Translated : (Link).